ietf-rats-wg/eat/draft-ietf-rats-eat.md

   another anytime they want.
 For example, they may find they can optimize their manufacturing by switching from type 0x01 to type 0x02 or vice versa.
 The main requirement on the manufacturer is that UEIDs be universally unique.

+A Device Indentifier URN is registered for UEIDs.
+See {{registerueidurn}}.

 ### ueid CDDL